Pregnancy life changes in week 25

 We now know that the baby starts to grow hair on the scalp.
 However, it is not the baby who is growing hair, but your locks may look fuller and more radiant too.
 The hair growth occurs mainly because of the hormonal changes.
 The hair that you’d usually shed is holding around longer than usual.
 However, the extra hair will fall out after your baby is born.

 You may also find that you can’t move about as smoothly as before.
-Unless your healthcare provider has instructed you otherwise, it’s okay to proceed to exercise, but make sure that you follow a few safety rules.
+Unless your healthcare provider has instructed you otherwise, it’s okay to proceed to exercise, but make sure that you follow a few safety maternity rules.
 You should not workout when you’re feeling overly exhausted and stop if you feel any dizziness, pain, or shortness of breath.
+Remember that is it natural to experience weight gain.
 Make sure that you don’t lie flat on your back, and shun contact sports as well as any workouts where you’re likely to lose your balance.
 Moreover, don’t forget to hydrate.
 So drink plenty of water, and make time for the warm-up and cool-down periods.
+You may also experience hiccups and heartburn.

-You are likely to have a glucose-screening test at 24 to 28 weeks.
+As you’re moving to the third trimester, American College of Obstetricians and Gynecologists advices to have a glucose-screening test at 24 to 28 weeks for gestational diabetes.
 At that time, the second tube of blood may be taken so as to check for anaemia.
 If blood tests reveal that you have iron-deficiency anaemia, which is the most common type of anaemia, your healthcare provider will apparently suggest that you take an iron supplement.